Table of Contents

 Abdominal Wall and Inguinal Region

 The abdominal cavity and pelvic cavity are surrounded by muscles of the abdominal wall.
-The pelvis and the pelvic floor muscles seal the abdominal and pelvic cavity in caudal direction; in cranial direction, the abdominal cavity is bordered by the diaphragm.
+The pelvis and the pelvic floor muscles seal the abdominal and pelvic cavity in a caudal direction; in the cranial direction, the abdominal cavity is bordered by the diaphragm.

 Dorsally, there are the posterior abdominal muscles, the back muscles, and the lumbar spine.
 The anterior and lateral abdominal muscles—the actual abdominal wall—are located ventrally and laterally.

 Muscles of the Abdominal Wall

 The abdominal muscles are divided into the following:

 - Lateral group: obliquus externus abdominis, obliquus internus abdominis, transversus abdominis muscle

 - Medial group: rectus abdominis muscle, pyramidalis muscle

 - Posterior group: quadratus lumborum muscle, psoas major muscle

 The tendons of the lateral abdominal muscles (aponeuroses) intertwine at the midline to form a longitudinal tendinous line (linea alba, or white line).
 In the middle of that line lies the navel (umbilicus).
 Lateral of the linea alba, the aponeuroses of the lateral abdominal muscles, together with the fasciae of the abdominal wall, form the rectus sheath.
 This sheath surrounds the rectus abdominis muscle up to a point about 4–6 cm below the navel.